Appropriate Workplace Conduct

 Animal Welfare Includes feeding and watering, animal handling, housing setup and maintenance, exercise, and socialisation needs

-Environmental Sustainability Includes proper use and disposal of potentially hazardous substances and reducing energy/water use.
+Environmental Sustainability This includes the proper use and disposal of potentially hazardous substances and the reduction of energy/water use.

-Infection Control Includes clinical waste disposal, handwashing techniques, and aseptic technique.
+Infection Control Includes clinical waste disposal, handwashing techniques, and aseptic techniques.

-Cleaning and Hygiene includes cleaning schedules, cleaning techniques, cleaning equipment, and sanitising agents.
+Cleaning and Hygiene include cleaning schedules, cleaning techniques, cleaning equipment, and sanitising agents.

 Workplace Health and Safety includes the duty of care for employers and employees, evacuation procedures, and hazard/risk control.

-Anti-Discrimination and Anti Bullying includes the protection of employees regardless of disability, race, gender, religion, nationality, sexual orientation.
+Anti-Discrimination and Anti Bullying include the protection of employees regardless of disability, race, gender, religion, nationality, or sexual orientation.

 Privacy Includes provisions for the protection of employee and client personal information.